ninech/redmine_cas/README.md

 ## Installation

-1. Download or clone this repository and place it in the Redmine `plugins` directory as `redmine_cas`.
+1. Download or clone this repository and place it in the Redmine `plugins` directory as `redmine_cas`
 2. Restart your webserver
 3. Open Redmine and check if the plugin is visible under Administration > Plugins
 4. Follow the "Configure" link and set the parameters